 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-ORV and snowmobile registrations are now completed by the Indiana Bureau of Motor Vehicles (BMV).
+ORV and snowmobile registrations are completed through the Indiana Bureau of Motor Vehicles (BMV).
 Owners are able to complete registration and other related transactions at any BMV branch in Indiana or online at http://www.in.gov/bmv/3185.htm.
-We realize there may be some adjustments to this new system.
-We apologize for any inconvenience.

 As of July 1, 2016, Indiana requires certificate of title for ORVs purchased after Dec.
 31, 2009 (regardless of model year).
 Snowmobiles do not require a title regardless of model year but it is recommended.
 If a title is not required, you may process a registration for your vehicle online.
 Enter the Vehicle Identification Number (VIN) twice and select “Validate VIN.”
 You may also be prompted to enter the year, make and model.
 Once the vehicle information has been entered, select the vehicle to register and follow the registration wizard.